-Gutter leaf guards, screens, and filters can reduce problems with clogged, overflowing gutters.
+Gutter leaf guards, screens, and filters help prevent clogged, overflowing gutters.
 This expert buying guide will help you choose the right gutter guards, offering pros and cons of gutter guard types.

 You should inspect and clean gutters and downspouts at least twice a year to make sure they’re not clogged with leaves and debris.
 To have your gutters cleaned out professionally, expect to pay about $95 to $125 for a single-story, 2,500-square-foot house and more for a two-story or larger house.

-A popular remedy for periodic gutter cleaning is to install some type of gutter guard or leaf-catching system.
+A popular remedy for periodic gutter cleaning is to install some type of gutter protection or leaf-catching system.
 Here we take a close look at some of the many available products, ranging from very inexpensive wire screening to extremely pricey enclosed gutter-control systems.

 If a particular gutter guard company is pitching you on its product, before you sign up for professional installation, the best way to check it out is to request the names and phone numbers of satisfied customers and give them a call.

-Most gutter guard products can be grouped into these basic categories:
+Most gutter guard systems can be grouped into these basic categories:

 • Various types of screens that filter the debris from the water, from expensive micro-mesh screen systems to super-cheap screen panels.